goshiphq/goship-cms/content/blog/7-ways-to-reduce-shipping-costs.md

 ---
-title: 7 Ways to Reduce Shipping Costs
+title: 7 Working Ways to Reduce Freight Shipping Costs
 intro: When the bulk of your business funds go to packaging and deliveries, it might be time to reconsider reducing shipping costs to improve your profit margin.
 Calculating the costs of shipping expenses can be overwhelming.